Los-Subditos-de-Kahuil/Kauil/README.md

 </div>

 ## Project status
-The project is finished and no further development will be made by the current owners of the repository.
+The project is finished as of June 2023 and no further development will be made by the current owners of the repository.

 <div align ="right">
 <a href="#kauil">Go to top</a>